brigadecore/brigade/docs/topics/javascript.md

-# The Acid.js API
+# The Brigade.js API

-This document describes the public APIs typically used for writing Acid.js.
+This document describes the public APIs typically used for writing Brigade.js.
 It does not describe internal libraries, nor does it list non-public methods and properties on these objects.

-An Acid JavaScript file is executed inside of a cluster.
+An Brigade JavaScript file is executed inside of a cluster.
 It runs inside of a Node.js-like environment (with a few libraries blocked for security reasons).
 It uses Node 8.

 ## High-level Concepts

-An Acid JS file is always associated with a _project_.
+An Brigade JS file is always associated with a _project_.
 A project defines contextual information, and also dictates the security parameters under which the script will execute.